What is the purpose of the Johns Hopkins Clinical Research Scholars program?

 Individuals are not eligible if they have been PI on an R01 award, a subproject of a program project (P01) or center project (P50, P60, U54), a mentored career development (K) award, or other equivalent research grant.
 However, they are eligible if have had support from a NRSA (F or T) or NIH small grant (R03).

-Am I eligible if I have submitted a K application to NIH?
+Am I eligible if I have a pending K application to NIH?

-No, NIH policy does not permit you to have two K applications under review simultaneously.
+No, NIH policy does not permit multiple K applications under review simultaneously.

 Are non-U.S. citizens eligible for this K12 program?